Goodwin - The Role of Equity in Law Firm Diversity Efforts.

 Chambers Associate: When did the concept of equity begin to feature more prominently in law firms’ diversity efforts and what prompted this shift?

-Calvin Wingfield, partner: While equity has been a core value at Goodwin since I joined the firm nearly 16 years ago, the racial unrest and waves of protests in 2020 following the tragic murders of Ahmaud Arbrey, Jacob Blake, George Floyd, Hakim Littleton, and Breonna Taylor was a watershed moment for Goodwin and its journey to fashion itself into a more diverse, equitable, and inclusive law firm.
-Those events sparked the firm to look inward and to assess the impact of the firm’s policies and systems on its attorney population and global operations team.
+Calvin Wingfield: While equity has been a core value at Goodwin since I joined the firm nearly 17 years ago, the racial unrest and waves of protests in 2020 following the tragic murders of Ahmaud Arbery, Jacob Blake, George Floyd, Hakim Littleton, and Breonna Taylor was a watershed moment for Goodwin and its journey to fashion itself into a more diverse, equitable, and inclusive law firm.
+Those events sparked the firm to look inward and to assess the impact of the firm’s policies and systems on its attorney population and Global Operations (GO!)
+Team.

-Yakiry Adal, director, DEIWhat organizations have done is move from a concept of equality towards a concept of equity.
+Yakiry AdalA few years ago we moved from a concept of equality towards a concept of equity.
 By recognizing the ways in which each of us has a unique experience in an organization because of our background and societal forces, we began shifting away from this concept of treating people the same towards this concept of acknowledging that not everyone is starting from the same place.
 We started looking at what we can do to ensure that everyone has equal access to opportunities as opposed to equal treatment.

 Chambers Associate: Did viewing diversity efforts through this concept of equity highlight any areas, approaches or systems that were in need of a revamp?

-Yakiry Adal: Several years ago, organizations started focusing on unconscious bias, and how we can change our systems and processes to disrupt that bias.
+Yakiry Adal: Several years ago, we had a focus on unconscious bias, and how we can change our systems and processes to disrupt that bias.
 The equity conversation perhaps gives us a better lens through which to explain to people that it’s not just systemic biases, it’s that individuals are subject to those biases and have not been on a level playing field.
 Focusing on people’s lived experience in addition to examining the data is critical.

-Equity in an organization starts with our talent, which is an area where we need to create significant change.
+Equity starts with the management of our talent, which is an area where we need to create significant change.
 But there’s also so much we can do as an organization in terms of having an impact on equity in the world.
 It’s about examining our vendors, thinking about the people we’re giving opportunities to through our client networks and connections, and exploring how we’re showing up in our unique ecosystem in support of equity.

 Chambers Associate: In which ways has the concept of equity entered the equation with regards to formal diversity initiatives?